Merrick County, Nebraska

 Merrick County is a county in the U.S. state of Nebraska.
 As of the 2020 United States census, the population was 7,668.
 Its county seat is Central City.

-Merrick County is part of the Grand Island, NE Metropolitan Statistical Area.
+Merrick County is part of the Grand Island metropolitan area.

-In the Nebraska license plate system, Merrick County is represented by the prefix 46 (it had the 46th-largest number of vehicles registered in the state when the license plate system was established in 1922).

 History

 Merrick County was formed in 1858, and was organized in 1864.
 It was named for Elvira Merrick, the maiden name of the wife of territorial legislator Henry W. DePuy, who introduced the bill that created the county.

 When first formed, the county was bounded on the south by the Platte River, and by straight lines on the north, east, and west; enclosing 180 mi2 of the Pawnee Reservation, which had been established in 1857.
 In 1873, the state legislature removed these reservation lands from the county, leaving it with a jagged northern border from which narrow panhandles extended northward from the northeast and northwest corners.
 In 1897, the Pawnee Reservation became Nance County.